tri-cods/html-css/lessons.md

 The formatting of the text on your page should change accordingly.
 Your `<h1>` should be orange and italic, for example.

 What are some other rules you might set for different HTML elements?
 Do a quick Google search for a CSS rule that changes the appearance of your page, such as putting a border around an element.

+## Evaluation

+How do we associate a CSS file with an HTML page?
+- By including a link to the CSS file in the HTML page's `<head>` element.*
+- By putting the CSS file in the same folder as the HTML page.

 # Filtering